<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 Make checks payable to SHF 611 South Ivy Street, Arlington VA 22204-2429

 By entering this event, I agree, warrant and covenant as follows: I know that running is a potentially hazardous activity.
 I should not enter or run in competitive runs unless I am medically able and properly trained.
 I agree to abide by any decision of a race official relative to my ability to safely complete the run.
-I assume all risks associated with running in this race including, but not limited to, CONTRACTION OF ILLNeSS INCLUDING COVID-19, falls, contact with other participants, the effects of weather, including high heat and/or humidity, the conditions of the road and traffic on the course, all such risks being known and appreciated by me.
+I assume all risks associated with running in this race including, but not limited to, CONTRACTION OF ILLNESS INCLUDING COVID-19, falls, contact with other participants, the effects of weather, including high heat and/or humidity, the conditions of the road and traffic on the course, all such risks being known and appreciated by me.
 Having read this waiver and knowing these facts, and in consideration of your acceptance of my application, I, for myself and anyone entitled to act on my behalf, waive and release National Park Service, RRCA, USATF, Buy A Brick Foundation, DC Capital Striders, Safety And Health Foundation, and all sponsors, their directors, officers, employees, agents; representatives and successors from all claims or liabilities of any kind arising out of my participation in this event even though that liability may arise out of negligence or carelessness on the part of the persons named in this waiver.
 I acknowledge that the application fee shall be non-refundable.
 I agree that you may use my name and likeness for publicity purposes.

 Signature ______________________________________ (parent or guardian if under 18)

-Name ___________________________________________ Gender [__] (M|F) Age as of 9/14/2024 [__ __]
+Name ___________________________________________ Gender [__] (M|F) Age as of 9/6/2025 [__ __]

 Address _________________________________________ Birthdate ____ ____-____ ____-____ ____ ____ ____ (mm-dd-yy)